-If you have a dispute with the seller about an item or service you purchased with a credit card, you may be able to withhold payment on the credit card up to the amount outstanding for that purchase.
-There are a few exceptions to this rule as well as conditions you must meet before you withhold payment.
+If you have a dispute with the seller about an item or service you purchased with a credit card, you might be able to withhold payment on the card up to the amount outstanding for that purchase.
+There are a few exceptions to this rule, as well as conditions you must meet, before you withhold payment.

 There are some conditions you must meet in order to use this credit card dispute process.

-- explain to the credit card company, in writing, why you are withholding payment.
+You must also explain to the credit card company, in writing, why you're withholding payment.

 There are limits to using this process for certain types of credit cards.
 If you used a Visa, MasterCard, or another card not issued by the seller, you can refuse to pay only if: